mkapur/sab-2021-doc/_main.knit.md

 ## Foreign Fisheries (Canada and Alaska)

 Similarly to the U.S. West Coast, sablefish fisheries in Alaska and British Columbia waters began in the late 1800s, with generally low catches until after World War II.
 Foreign fisheries began exploiting sablefish in the northeastern Pacific Ocean during the late 1950s in the Bering Sea leading to rapidly increasing catches in the region through the 1980s.
 Historically, Alaskan landings were much larger than those off the U.S. West Coast, rising to over 20,000 mt during the early 1960s, with many years above this level until the mid 1990s.
-In the most recent decade, Alaskan landings, including those taken from inside waters under the management of the Alaska Department of Fish and Game, have averaged just over 12,000 mt \begin{comment}(pers. comm., B. Williams; see Table \ref{akcatches} and @hanselman2018 for a full account of sablefish fisheries in Alaska).\end{comment}
+In the most recent decade, Alaskan landings, including those taken from inside waters under the management of the Alaska Department of Fish and Game, have averaged just over 12,000 mt. \begin{comment}(pers. comm., B. Williams; see Table \ref{akcatches} and @hanselman2018 for a full account of sablefish fisheries in Alaska).\end{comment}
 The sablefish fishery in British Columbian waters has a similar history to those in U.S. waters.
 The fishery primarily uses pots, with a lesser amount landed using long lines and trawls.
 Landings ranged up to just over 7,000 mt during the mid-1970s, followed by a variable but generally declining trend through the present (@kronlund2010; pers. comm., B. Connors).
 In the most recent decade, average landings have been just over 2,100 mt, with the 2014 landings representing the lowest since the the mid 1960s (pers. comm., B. Connors).

 ## Summary of Management History and Performance